Sasquatch9228/chilibowl-flash-games/readme.md

 You - For playing it
 -

-Also, you don´t have to give credit if you iframe or embed this for your own website.
-I don´t care.
+Website for playing flash games, roms and other various online games.
+Enjoy, and please credit if you use embed anyting.

+Credit to 3kh0 for getting some of these games, and to their creators.